dojo/docs/dojo/_base/lang.rst

 Only to have it fail with a cryptic error like: dataLoaded is not a function, or errors about unresolved variables?
 Why does that occur?
-Well, because in asynchronous callbacks such as above, you're changing the scope of 'dataLoaded' when you assign it into an associative map.
-It will no longer refer to the widget that originally provided it, but its scope will now refer to the enclosing object, the xhr arguments!
-To get around this, you can use hitch to force the function to retain its original scope.
+Well, because in asynchronous callbacks such as above, you're changing the context of 'dataLoaded' when you assign it into an associative map.
+It will no longer refer to the widget that originally provided it, but its context will now refer to the enclosing object, the xhr arguments!
+To get around this, you can use hitch to force the function to retain its original context.
 The same code done properly will look like:

 .. js ::